 Yogurt is made by heating milk on a low flame; this allows it to take a solid form.

-But when you freeze the yogurt, the structure collapses and causes the yogurt to become thinner.
+But when you freeze the yogurt, the structure collapses and causes the yogurt to become grainy.
 Well, this is a bit of a disappointment for people who like their yogurt creamy and smooth!

 Refrigerating Greek yogurt makes it slightly acidic.
 You will notice that the taste is somewhat on the sweeter side.
 However, the taste won’t change much.